SixArm/usv/doc/criticisms/index.md

 You're correct.
 Programmers have been advocating for editor support for actual separator display since the 1980's ASCII Separated Values.
 That path hasn't succeeded.
 USV is a compromise for the present.

-If the future offers editor support as you describe, then it will be great to use that instead of USV, and in fact USV will have been very useful for getting people using group separators, file separators, escapes, end of transmission blocks, synchronous idle, and other ASV features that are more extensive than CSV.
+If the future offers editor support as you describe, then it will be great to use that instead of USV, and in fact USV will have been very useful for getting people using group separators, file separators, escapes, End of Transmissions, synchronous idle, and other ASV features that are more extensive than CSV.

 ## Cleverness for cleverness’s sake